Robert Heber-Percy: Early life

 Heber-Percy was born in 1911, the fourth and youngest son of Algernon Hugh Heber-Percy (1869–1941), JP, of Hodnet Hall, Shropshire, and Gladys May (d.
 1956), MBE, daughter of William Edward Montagu Hulton-Harrop, JP, DL, of Lythwood Hall, near Shrewsbury, Shropshire, and of Bardsley, Lancashire.
 Algernon Heber-Percy was a lieutenant in the Shropshire Yeomanry, and served as aide-de-camp to the Governor of Queensland, private secretary to the Lieutenant-Governor of British New Guinea, and was Hereditary Seneschal of Montgomery Castle.
 He was a descendant of Algernon Percy, 1st Earl of Beverley, of the family of the Dukes of Northumberland.

-Robert was raised at Hodnet Hall, and brought up in country pursuits alongside his brothers, at which he excelled, particularly in riding, on the hunting field, and in breaking-in young horses; his brother Cyril wrote of him that "he was full of fun, up to every prank, could hoodwink most people, and developed a gift for repartee".
+He was raised at Hodnet Hall, and brought up in country pursuits alongside his brothers, at which he excelled, particularly in riding, on the hunting field, and in breaking-in young horses; his brother Cyril wrote of him that "he was full of fun, up to every prank, could hoodwink most people, and developed a gift for repartee".
 He was educated at Stowe School, and commissioned (reaching the rank of lieutenant) into the King's Dragoon Guards in a "brief but hectic" career.

 Career

-Early work included acting as a Hollywood extra, serving in a Lyons' Corner House – which ended after he spilled soup on a customer – and helping to run a nightclub.
+Early work included acting as a Hollywood extra, serving in a Lyons' Corner House, which ended after he spilled soup on a customer and helping to run a nightclub.

-Heber-Percy's main occupation was running – "with supreme efficiency" – the Faringdon House estate in Oxfordshire, owned by Lord Berners.
+Heber-Percy's main occupation was running the Faringdon House estate in Oxfordshire, owned by Lord Berners.
 Although he maintained a lively social life, with close friends including William Plomer, John and Penelope Betjeman, and Raymond Mortimer, Heber-Percy was dedicated to maintaining the estate, and woke up early to work in the fields alongside estate workers.
 He refused to increase rent for tenants of several decades' standing.
 Heber-Percy constructed follies and built "a swimming pool reached by high steps and overlooked by giant gryphons", with a changing room the floor of which "was inlaid with pennies".

 As a sideline, he and a carpenter friend went into business as undertakers; he was particularly fond of the company's annual conferences, as they "invariably provided him with a fund of good stories".

 During the Second World War, he was sent as a Secret Service emissary to the Balkans and Arabia.